ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 ## Replay Attacks

-Encapsulated requests can be copied and replayed toward servers.
-The replay risk is similar to the exposure to replay attack in TLS early data (see
+Encapsulated requests can be copied and replayed by the oblivious proxy resource.
+The design of oblivious HTTP does not assume that the oblivious proxy resource will not replay requests.
+In addition, if a client sends an encapsulated request in TLS early data (see {{Section 8 of TLS}} and
-{{!TLS=RFC8446}}).
+{{!RFC8470}}), a network-based adversary might be able to cause the request to be replayed.
+In both cases, the effect of a replay attack and the mitigations that might be employed are similar to TLS early data.

 A client or oblivious proxy resource MUST NOT automatically attempt to retry a failed request unless it receives a positive signal indicating that the request was not processed or forwarded.
-The HTTP/2 REFUSED_STREAM error code (Section 8.1.4 of {{!RFC7540}}), the HTTP/3 H3_REQUEST_REJECTED error code (Section 8.1 of {{!QUIC-HTTP=I-D.ietf-quic-http}}) and a GOAWAY frame (in either protocol version) are all sufficient signals that no processing occurred.
+The HTTP/2 REFUSED_STREAM error code (Section 8.1.4 of {{!RFC7540}}), the HTTP/3 H3_REQUEST_REJECTED error code (Section 8.1 of {{!QUIC-HTTP=I-D.ietf-quic-http}}), or a GOAWAY frame (in either protocol version) are all sufficient signals that no processing occurred.
 Connection failures or interruptions are not sufficient signals that no processing occurred.

-The anti-replay mechanisms described in Section 8 of {{!TLS}} are generally applicable to oblivious HTTP requests.
+The anti-replay mechanisms described in {{Section 8 of TLS}} are generally applicable to oblivious HTTP requests.
 Servers can use the encapsulated keying material as a unique key for identifying potential replays.